 - The amount of time computing tiles whose size was optimized for maximum performance does not surpass 70% of the execution time in any thread. - The problem size is not always a multiple of the optimum tile size, so smaller tiles have to be included in the computation, adding to the imbalance of the system.
-This causes problems because either (1) the computation is partitioned into tiles, which may result in different number of tiles per thread or (2) the computation is partitioned evenly among threads, which may not be as efficient as partitioning the computation in carefully chosen tiles. - In general, when the size of a problem decreases, the fraction of tiles that are not of the best size increases.
-This hurts the performance because smaller tasks may not fully take advantage of the available resources, even if they are optimized. - The idle (wasted) time includes the time spent in synchronization, flow control, and scheduling.
-It is more than 10% in the best case and increases dramatically when the matrix size decreases.
+This causes problems because either (1) the computation is partitioned into tiles, which may result in different number of tiles per thread or (2) the computation is partitioned evenly among threads, which may not be as efficient as partitioning the computation in carefully chosen tiles. - In general, when the size of a problem decreases, the fraction of tiles that are not of the optimum size increases.
+This hurts the performance because smaller tasks may not fully take advantage of the available